pydemo/databuddy/Docs/Configure_Databuddy0.3.3.md

                                          'target': r'C:\Program Files\MongoDB\Server\3.0\bin'},
 ```
 Set your 'source' and 'target' to actual locations of `mongo.exe`, `mongoexport.exe`, and `mongoimport.exe` in your system.
+Most probable they will point to the same location.
+Just giving an option here in case you want to draw the line between 2 local installs of MongoDB.